Compared: The Best Graphics Cards for CAD in 2025

 That’s why we’ve created this post as the ultimate reference for purchasing new graphics cards for CAD.
 We’ll walk you through what you need to know and end with our top 5 picks on the market right now.

-Nvidia’s domination has forced companies such as AMD to focus on solutions for specific user requirements—CAD being one of them.
-And, in many like-for-like comparisons, AMD has come out on top for certain uses.
+Still, and despite these developments, Nvidia continues to have a stronghold in the market.
+Nvidia’s domination has forced companies such as AMD to focus on solutions for specific user requirements – CAD being one of them.
+And, in many like-for-like comparisons, AMD has previously come out on top for certain uses.
 This muddies the water and justifies a lengthy post on the best graphics cards for CAD.
 So, let’s delve in!

 numbers on notepad, pen and laptop on desk

 You have probably noticed that many graphics cards have a number in their product names.
-Let’s look at the below table showing 4 graphics cards from 4 different manufacturers, all of which use the same number in their model name.
+Let’s look at the below table showing 4 graphics cards from 3 different manufacturers, all of which use the same number in their model name.

 Manufacturer